abhinit75/convictional-challenge/README.md

 # convictional-challenge

 # Jobs Completed
-1. Converted Data provided to an internal format and macthed with the given contract
+1. Converted Data provided to an internal format and matched with the given contract
-2. Created 3 GET APIs which fulfil the API Contract `contract.yaml` using the data from step 1.
+2. Created 3 GET APIs which fulfil the API Contrac in `contract.yaml` using the data from step 1.
 3. Dockerized the Node App for easy shipping

 # Technologies used:
 1. Node JS